 - Customer success saves on support by providing customers with the guidance, knowledge, and resources necessary to get the most out of your product.

 - Three key strategies for building customer success and reducing support strain are: providing customer-centric onboarding, offering self-service and automated assistance, and gathering and implementing customer feedback

 What is the role of customer success?

-The role of a customer success manager, team, or department is to help customers fulfil their desired outcomes when using a product.
+The role of a customer success manager, team, or department is to help customers fulfill their desired outcomes when using a product.

-Dictionary definitions aside, the end-goal of offering customer success is to create satisfied and capable customers.
-This can be achieved through a wide variety of means, including onboarding new customers and providing personalised assistance to customers at risk of churn.
+Dictionary definitions aside, the end goal of offering customer success is to create satisfied and capable customers.
+This can be achieved through a wide variety of means, including onboarding new customers and providing personalized assistance to customers at risk of churn.